 Yes, your account can be charged-off in this case if your payments haven’t met the monthly minimum and your account is delinquent.
 Your account can also be charged-off if you file for bankruptcy.

 Charge-off and write-off mean the same thing.
 A write-off is typically the more popular term from an accounting perspective.
-The terms are explaining how a creditor has removed the anticipated income (if the debt had been paid) from their ledger and have documented the loss as “charged off to bad debt” or “written off to bad debt.”
+The terms are explaining how a creditor has removed the anticipated income (if the debt had been paid) from their ledger and has documented the loss as “charged off to bad debt” or “written off to bad debt.”

 The statute of limitations is the limited period of time creditors or debt collectors have to file a lawsuit to recover a debt.
 After that, the debt technically becomes uncollectible.
 The time frame varies by state, so you’ll need to investigate your state’s laws to know for sure.